 For years, hotel maintenance has been seen as a “necessary evil”.
 It was mostly reactive maintenance, which only came into play when something was damaged.
 Minor repairs to plasterboard walls, painting walls stained by suitcase wheels, substitution of damaged TVs, replacing towel racks, fixing water leaks, and unclogging toilets.
 However, having a reactive attitude with all the equipment in your hotel can be expensive.
 This is where preventive maintenance for hotels comes in.

 When it comes to hospitality, preventive maintenance has several advantages.
-The first is to offer more safety to everyone who uses the hotel, as it prevents outbreaks of legionella and other public health problems.
+The first is to offer more safety to everyone who uses the hotel, as it prevents outbreaks of legionella and other public health problems (and by the way, you can also improve the safety your hotel conventions with contactless event check-in and capacity control tools).
 The second is to provide a more pleasant stay for your guests, as it significantly reduces unscheduled downtime.
 The third is a longer useful life of the equipment, which provides a higher return on investment.

 The prospect of more safety, better service quality, and savings in maintenance should be enough to sharpen your interest in preventive maintenance for hotels.
 But how?
 A 2005 study performed in hotels from one of our favourite holiday destinations – the Algarve – indicates that 4-star hotels have an average of 5.7 maintenance staff.
 In 5-star hotels that number rises to 18.8 (as if there were doubts that maintenance also contributes to top service!).